This post may contain affiliate links. Please read my disclaimer.

 - 金玉满堂 /jīn yù mǎn táng/ – A household full of gold and jade (very precious things)

 - 招财进宝 /zhāo cái jìn bǎo/ – Wealth and fortune will come rolling in to your household

-Squeeze fresh lemon juice on the dish all over, while saying:
+Squeeze fresh lemon juice or lime juice on the dish all over, while saying:

 - 大吉大利 /dà jí dà lì/ – Great prosperity, fortune, and good luck in all things you do

 - 青春永驻 /qīng chūn yǒng zhù/ – Always youthful

 Sprinkle generous amount of chopped pistachio nuts all over the dish, and say: